 6.5.
-Summary of Recommended Minimum Flows
+Summary of Recommended and Proposed Minimum Flows

-To support development of recommended minimum flows for the Lower Peace River and Lower Shell Creek, flow requirements associated with maintaining 85% of salinity-based habitats associated with a baseline flow condition were evaluated for three flow-based blocks corresponding with low (Block 1), medium (Block 2) and high (Block 3) flow ranges that collectively include the full hydrologic regime of the system.
-For the Lower Peace River portion of the Lower Peace/Shell System, effects of potential flow reductions from baseline flow condition were also evaluated for with floodplain habitats for the entire year and during Block 3.
+To support development of recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek, flow requirements associated with maintaining 85% of salinity-based habitats associated with a baseline flow condition were evaluated for three flow-based blocks corresponding with low (Block 1), medium (Block 2) and high (Block 3) flow ranges that collectively include the full hydrologic regime of the system.
+For the Lower Peace River portion of the Lower Peace/Shell System, effects of potential flow reductions from baseline flow condition were also evaluated for floodplain habitats for the entire year and during Block 3.
 In addition, a recommended Low Flow Threshold and Maximum Withdrawal Limit were developed.

-Of the two habitat-based analyses assessed for the Lower Peace River portion of the Lower Peace/Shell System, salinity water volume associated with <2 psu was the most sensitive metric.
-Based on this most sensitive criterion, recommended minimum flows that include block-specific, allowable percent-of-flow reductions in the combined flow at the USGS Peace River at Arcadia (No. 02296750), Horse Creek near Arcadia (No. 02297310), and Joshua Creek at Nocatee (No. 02297100) gages were identified for the for Lower Peace River (Table 6-7).
-The recommended minimum flows for the Lower Peace River also include a low flow threshold of 130 cfs (based on the combined flows of the three USGS gages), and a maximum daily withdrawal limit of 400 cfs.
-Inclusion of the low flow threshold addresses water quality concerns associated with withdrawals from the river at the PRMRWSA Peace River Water Treatment Facility and offers protection to the ecology of the river, while the maximum daily withdrawal limit is intended to ensure protection of extremely high flows while meeting the water needs of the region.
+Among the habitat-based analyses assessed for the Lower Peace River portion of the Lower Peace/Shell System, salinity water volume associated with < 2 psu was the most sensitive metric.
+Based on this most sensitive criterion, recommended minimum flows that include block-specific, allowable percent-of-flow reductions in the combined flow at the USGS Peace River at Arcadia (No. 02296750), Horse Creek near Arcadia (No. 02297310), and Joshua Creek at Nocatee (No. 02297100) gages were identified for the for Lower Peace River.
+As discussed in Section 5.2, ranges of flows used to define minimum flow blocks for the Lower Peace River are 0 to 297 cfs (Block 1), 298 to 622 cfs (Block 2), and > 622 cfs (Block 3) and are based on the combined, gaged flows for the previous day.

+The recommended minimum flows for the Lower Peace River (Table 6-4) include a low flow threshold of 130 cfs, and a maximum daily withdrawal limit of 400 cfs.
+Inclusion of the low flow threshold addresses water quality concerns associated with withdrawals from the river at the PRMRWSA Peace River Water Treatment Facility and offers protection to the ecology of the river, while the maximum daily withdrawal limit ensures protection of extremely high flows while meeting the water needs of the region.